Azure/azure-render-hub/README.md

 * Linux with Package Installation - **Not Supported**
 * Linux with Custom Image - **Not Supported**

-The unsupported items are scheduled and will be available shortly.
+The unsupported items are in progress and will be available shortly.

 ## Deploying the Portal